PR Archives: LatestBy Company By Date

 • 2.5GHz spectrum now carries more of Sprint’s LTE traffic than any other spectrum band

 OVERLAND PARK, Kan.
-(BUSINESS WIRE), July 25, 2016 – Sprint Corporation (NYSE:S, news, filings)today reported operating results for the first quarter of fiscal year 2016, including the lowest postpaid phone churn in company history at 1.39 percent and a total liquidity position of nearly $11 billion.
+(BUSINESS WIRE), July 25, 2016 – Sprint Corporation (NYSE:S)today reported operating results for the first quarter of fiscal year 2016, including the lowest postpaid phone churn in company history at 1.39 percent and a total liquidity position of nearly $11 billion.
 The company also reported total net operating revenues of $8 billion, net loss of $302 million, operating income of $361 million, and Adjusted EBITDA* of $2.5 billion.

 “We had another quarter of solid progress in our turnaround with the highest first quarter postpaid phone net additions in nine years1, the lowest postpaid phone churn in company history, and finally being postpaid net port positive against all three national carriers after five years” said Sprint CEO Marcelo Claure.
 “We also grew wireless net operating revenue year-over-year while aggressively reducing the cash operating expenses of the business and our network is performing better than ever.”